veyeimaging/rk35xx_orangepi/How to use VEYE series cameras on Orangepi's RK35XX board.md

-# How to use VEYE and CS series cameras on Firefly's RK35XX board
+# How to use VEYE series cameras on Orange Pi's RK35XX board

 This is a mirror of [our wiki article](https://wiki.veye.cc/index.php/VEYE_Camera_on_Orange_Pi%27s_RK35XX_Boards).

 [toc]

 ## Overview
 VEYE series cameras are the video streaming mode MIPI cameras we designed.
-This article takes Orange Pi CM4 and Orange Pi CM5 board as an example to introduce how to connect VEYE series cameras to RK3566/RK3568/RK3588 system.
+This article takes OrangePi CM4 and CM5 board as an example to introduce how to connect VEYE series cameras to RK3566/RK3568/RK3588 system.

-We provide drivers for Linux(Ubuntu).
+We provide drivers for Linux.

 ## Camera Module List

 | Series  | Model  | Status  |